-Without content moderation, your online marketplace or classifieds site could end up a little like the Wild West: lawless.
-While user generated content (UGC) is – for the most part – contributed by genuine customers, a system that’s open to the public is open to abuse: which is why content moderation is a must.
+Without content moderation, your online marketplace or classifieds site could be a little like the Wild West: lawless.
+While user-generated content (UGC) is – for the most part – contributed by genuine customers, a system open to the public is open to abuse, so content moderation is a must.

 However, despite its importance, there are a number of massive misconceptions about content moderation.